 Dodge City Community College, a progressive, student-centered, transformational college is seeking a full-time faculty member in the Math-Science Division.
 As a learner-focused, faculty are expected to demonstrate an environment where student’s construct their learning amid relevant and authentic exercises.
 Essential Requirements

-- To understand and commit to the Mission of the College ~ To provide challenging and diverse opportunities for the pursuit of learning and to enhance personal and community development in a responsible, accessible and learner-centered environment.
+- To understand and commit to the Mission of the College ~ DCCC will provide opportunities for high quality learning and will enhance community and personal development in a student centered environment.

 - Faculty employment in accordance with the current Negotiated Agreement.

 - Make continuous efforts to improve the quality of instruction by reviewing and utilizing innovative methodologies, techniques, and delivery methods, and remaining current on discipline specific and pedagogical issues.

 - Commit to familiarizing, implementing and utilizing current forms of technology both in instruction and when communicating with staff and students.

 - Support the college initiative to enhance the student learning experience by providing a student-centered, learner-centered instructional experience through the use of contemporary teaching and learning strategies, fostering creativity, and encouraging critical thinking.